 -

-Visit this document for a list of our official department program learning outcomes - these are lists of the skills that students in each major should have upon graduating.
+Visit this site to access a PDF of our official department program learning outcomes - these are lists of the skills that students in each major should have upon graduating.
 Maybe you can consider using these phrases in a future cover letter or job interview?

 - See our main undergraduate page for some initial information regarding what career opportunities exist within the major.